AlacrisIO/legicash-facts/src/endpoints/endpoints.md

 The type "address" is a hex-string with 20 hex-digit pairs.

-The type "account" is a JSON record of the form:
+The type "side_\_chain\_account" is a JSON record of the form:

      { "address" : address,
        "user_name" : string,
+       "balance" : integer,
+       "revision" : integer
+     }

+The type main\_chain\_account is a JSON record of the form:

+     { "address" : address,
+	 ; "balance" : integer,
-       "balance" : integer
+	 ; "revision : integer
 	 }

 The type "hash" is a hex-string with 32 hex-digit pairs.